 We expect continued capital expenditures and operating losses over the next few years as we expand our infrastructure, commercial operations and research and development activities.
 We may seek to raise additional capital through equity offerings, debt financings, collaborations or licensing arrangements.
 Additional funding may not be available to us on acceptable terms, or at all.
 If we raise funds by issuing equity securities, dilution to our stockholders could result.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
-The terms of debt securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, and other operating restrictions that could adversely affect our ability to conduct our business.
+The terms of debt securities issued or borrowings could impose significant restrictions on our operations.
+The incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, and other operating restrictions that could adversely affect our ability to conduct our business.
 Our Loan and Security Agreement imposes restrictions on our operations, increases our fixed payment obligations, and has restrictive covenants.
 In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.
 In the event that we enter into collaborations or licensing arrangements to raise capital, we may be required to accept unfavorable terms.
 These agreements may require that we relinquish or license to a third-party on unfavorable terms our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves, or reserve certain opportunities for future potential arrangements when we might be able to achieve more favorable terms.
+The trading prices for our common stock and other biotechnology companies have been highly volatile as a result of the COVID-19 pandemic, which may reduce our ability to access capital on favorable terms or at all.
+In addition, a recession, depression or other sustained adverse market event resulting from the spread of COVID-19 could materially and adversely affect our business and the value of our common stock.
 If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs or selling and marketing initiatives.
-In addition, we may have to delay, reduce the scope of or elimin
+In addition, we may have to work with a partner on one or more of our products or development programs, which could lower the economic value of those programs to our company.